MarsBarLee/gsod-numpy-2023/writing-script/script-draft-2.md

 Setting: After class
   - Hey professor!
 Um... is this you?
   - Oh yeah! (seeing behind the screen, who are these people?)
+  - I didn't bring it up in class because want to focus on getting started, not brag
+  - Oh, but you should have!
+Cool!
+  - Uh, to be honest, even if you did I don't I would have understood...
+But I sort of get it nows
   - what does your comment mean?
     - Show text of comment
     - Dialogue overlaid